Alachisoft/NCache-Samples/java/SearchUsingSQL/README.md

           - Save changes.

 - By default this sample uses 'demoCache', make sure that cache is running.
-- This sample requires sample data project.
-Build SampleData project and install its mvn package using the following commands:
-    - Open command prompt.
-    - cd to the SampleData directory.
-    - run:
-        ``` mvn clean package ```

 ### Build and Run the Sample
 - Run the following commands: